WCSCourses/ViralBioinfLAC2022/Modules/Reference_alignment.md

 ``bwa mem dengue-genome.fa dengue_R1.fq.gz dengue_R2.fq.gz > dengue-aln.sam``

+>Note: This will take around 5-6 minutes in our VM.
+>
 ## Manipulating your SAM file with SAMtools

 >SAMtools is a library and software package for parsing and manipulating